4 Reasons Not to Settle in a Relationship

 Settling is an ugly, depressing word.
 Few people would suggest outright that you should settle for less than you want and deserve in a relationship.
 Even Lori Gottlieb, author of Marry Him: The Case for Settling for Mr. Good Enough, disapproved of the use of the word in her book title, a decision she said was made by her publisher.

 But the pressure to settle can be very real, even if it is not communicated explicitly.
 People who are single after a certain age may be seen as "too picky" and urged to lower their standards.
 Singles are also likely to face social stigma due to their solo status, a phenomenon psychologist Bella DePaulo has called “singlism.”
 From our earliest days, we learn that our worth is tied up in our ability to find a mate; that marriage marks the passage into mature adulthood and is our most important adult relationship; and that we are not complete until we find our other half.
-And then there is the issue of our "biological clocks," an imperative which recent research suggests affects men too.
+And then there is the issue of our "biological clocks," an imperative which is regularly placed on women but that recent research suggests can affect men too.

 It's no wonder that people feel rushed to settle down before they are ready, or before they find the right match.